Single and Looking for Purpose

 Meeting these people and having these experiences in college was the beginning of me doing exactly what I, ME, MATTIE JO wanted to do all of the time.
 I hadn’t really gotten a chance to even know what I liked to do or who I liked to hang out with.
 I made pennies and lifelong friends.
 I had friends who reminded me everyday why I was awesome.
 They actually liked being around me.
 Turns out I'm a pretty magnetic (polarizing) personality.

-At the end of the Tent Theatre season I took a trip to NYC because what else would I do?
+At the end of the theatre season I took a trip to NYC because what else would I do?
 I did all of the things.

 So I'm back in NYC!
 And this time staying on the luxurious Upper West Side with my brother’s raised-on-the Upper-East-Side-Gossip-Girl-style ex girlfriend from college.
 This makes a difference because I am so close to everything.
-No traipsing to Washington Heights or South Slope or Central Harlem after my late night shenanigans.
-So I was able to do a lot.
-Oh and also she would dress me like a New Yorker.
-I didn’t bring proper clothing because I didn’t realize how insufferably hot it gets here.
-Now it makes total sense why the rich people leave in the summer.
-I literally had visible butt sweat on a dress.
-Miserable.
-Anyways she dressed me cute and all
+No traipsing to Washington Heights or South Slope or Central Harlem after my late night shenanigans, so I was able to fit a lot more into one day.

 Here’s me at a club dressed in the sexiest dress I’ve ever worn to date.
 Check out those hamstrings though.

 This party was an open bar (NOTE TO ALL MY MARRIED FRIENDS IN THE MIDWEST: big events without open bars are usually lame events.
 I understand you're holy or whatever.
 But Jesus's first miracle was keeping the party goin so let's all just relax and get a little drunksies. #DrunkLikeJesus).
 I, however, did not enjoy much alcohol because I was so overwhelmed by "oh this guy represents this famous person, this is someone you should really know because they might have a Tony in 7 years, blah blah NETWORKING".
 I was so nervous I would make a poor impression by being too this or not enough that.
-Then Jonathan went to the bathroom.
-And I stood alone looking pretty awk I guess because this beautiful dude came up to me and
+Then Jonathan went to the bathroom and I stood alone looking pretty awk I guess because this beautiful man came up to me and...

-Beautiful Dude: Are you okay?
+Beautiful Man: Are you okay?
 You look distressed.

 Me: oh no I'm fine I'm just waiting for a friend